-- Failing to prepare and file annual accounts or annual returns for Companies House.
+- failing to prepare and file annual accounts or Confirmation Statements for Companies House

-When a complaint is made against a director, he or she will be notified about the allegations in writing.
-The director will be given three options:
+When a complaint is made against a director, they are notified about the allegations in writing.
+The director is then given three options:

-- Defend the allegations if he/she believes them to be untrue.
+- defend the allegations if they believe them to be untrue

-- Voluntarily disqualify him/herself to prevent any court action.
+- by voluntarily disqualifying themselves to prevent any court action

-If a director is declared bankrupt, served with a Debt Relief Order or subject to any bankruptcy restrictions, the only outcome is immediate disqualification.
+If a director is declared bankrupt, served with a Debt Relief Order, or subject to any bankruptcy restrictions, the only outcome is an immediate disqualification.

-Following disqualification, the director’s details will be added to Companies House’ Disqualified Directors Register.
-This information will remain there until the period of disqualification ends, which could be anywhere from 2-15 years.
+Following disqualification, the director’s details are added to the Disqualified Directors Register at Companies House.
+This information is a matter of public record that remains in place until the period of disqualification ends, which could be anywhere from 2-15 years.

 Can I resign as a company director?

-Yes, you can resign as a company director for many reasons, such as retirement, ill health, moving to a new job or being asked to step down from the position.
+You can resign as a company director for many reasons, such as retirement, ill health, moving to a new job, or being asked to step down from the position.